Hesperian Health Guides

 Chapter 15: The first weeks after the birth

-In the first few days and weeks after the birth, the mother's body will start to heal.
+In the first few days and weeks after the birth, the mother’s body will start to heal.
 Her womb should get smaller and stop bleeding.
 Her milk should come in.
-The baby should learn to breastfeed normally and start to gain weight.
+The baby should learn to breastfeed well and start to gain weight.

-The mother and baby will still benefit from your care after the birth.
+The mother and baby will still benefit from your care in the weeks after the birth.
 Visit them at least 2 times — the day after the birth, and then again at least once in the following week.
 If you visit even more, you may prevent more problems.
 Visit every day if there are signs of problems in the mother or baby.

 What to do for the mother